- Program Overview

 Mechatronics synergistically integrates mechanical engineering, electrical engineering, software, and controls into smart electromechanical products and systems.
 Research in this area highlights modeling, analysis, design, control, and prototyping in a system-level approach, which requires a broad knowledge of mechanics, materials, mechanical design, manufacturing, vibration, dynamics, sensors, actuators, electronics, signals and control.
 Applications include industrial and laboratory automation, biomedical devices, servo machines, vehicle systems, smart structures, and energy systems.

 The mechanical behavior of advanced materials and structures is studied with emphasis on mathematical modeling and simulation of deformation, failure, stability, and microstructural transformation.
 These issues span a wide range of interests that focus on various materials, systems, and multiple length scales.
-Research topics include fracture mechanisms of embedded flaws in coatings and thin films, delamination in composites, and the mechanical properties and behavior of micron-scale structures and systems, such as microelectromechanical systems (MEMS) and microelectronic components.
-Also investigated are the constitutive modeling and failure characterization of ceramics, polymers, and heterogeneous multi-component materials, and nano- and micromechanics of defect formation and motion in bulk materials and thin films.
+Research topics include fracture mechanisms of embedded flaws in coatings and thin films, delamination in composites, and the mechanical properties and behavior of micron-scale structures and systems, such as microelectromechanical systems.

 Thermal Sciences and Fluid Mechanics

-Fluid Mechanics: Current topics include advanced combustor design and flow control, and the behavior of chemically reacting species in turbulent flows.
-Numerical and theoretical studies include direct simulation of turbulent flows and turbulent transport at modest Reynolds numbers, stochastic modeling of the turbulent transport of temperature, and spectral closure approximations for chemically reactive flows.
-Other areas include microfluidics, interfacial fluid phenomena and wetting, multiphase flows, miscible flows, and complex fluids.
+Fluid Mechanics: Current research areas include theoretical, computational, and experimental studies of micro- and nanofluidic devices, complex fluids and colloidal materials for applications in separation processes and energy conversion.
+Wetting and adsorption in micro/nanostructured materials and nanoparticle transport in multiphase systems.
+Numerical and theoretical studies including direct simulation of turbulent flows and turbulent transport at modest Reynolds numbers, stochastic modeling of the turbulent transport of temperature, and spectral closure approximations for chemically reactive flows.
+Additional current topic includes advanced combustor design and flow control, and the behavior of chemically reacting species in turbulent flows.

-Thermal Sciences: Current topics include measurement of thermophysical properties, laser-material interaction, materials processing, and heat transfer in advanced energy systems.
-The ultra fast thermal processing and laser-based measurement laboratory has an amplified oscillator/regenerative amplifier, a femtosecond autocorrelator, and a host of optoelectronics and light sources.
-The thermal sciences research laboratory has a visualization and digital image processing system.
+Thermal Sciences: Current topics include measurement of thermophysical properties, laser-material interaction, materials processing, heat transfer in advanced energy systems, advanced combustion processes, and internal combustion engines.
+The ultra-fast thermal processing and laser-based measurement laboratory has an amplified oscillator/ regenerative amplifier, a femtosecond autocorrelator, and a host of optoelectronics and light sources.
+The thermal science research laboratory has a visualization and digital image processing system.
 Studies also include methods and analytical tools for predicting, modeling and correlating the thermodynamic/thermophysical properties of the fluids.
 Current studies include the development of statistical mechanical techniques to assess the relation between intermolecular forces and the thermodynamic, dielectric, optical, and transport properties of fluids, fluid mixtures, and suspensions.
 Research is also being conducted on the modern formalism of thermodynamics; on combustion heat engines, aiming at achieving high fuel efficiency and engine performance; and on building energy dynamics.
+The Advanced Combustion Research laboratory includes three single-cylinder research engines equipped with state-of-the art instrumentation and data acquisition systems.
+These research engines are used to investigate advanced and low temperature combustion processes for use in future power generation and propulsion systems.
+Experimental research on combustion is supported by modeling activities using Computational Fluid Dynamics (CFD) and system level modeling

 Mechanical Engineering Department